patilharishkumar/device-booking/README.md

 ##REFLECTION
 What aspect of this exercise did you find most interesting?
+Integration with Rapid api was interesting along i like to find tech info and bands its responding like architecting this simple service API

 • What did you find most cumbersome?
+I was not able to finish unit tesing part as have limited time in hand. i could have done lot better error handling for application cumbersome part i think also finding alternative for fonoapi is cumbersome part but i have used rapid api in past to was known to this info.

 Rapid APi is used to fetch device specs as fonoapi is not working